Mayoral candidates spar over transportation, convoy in CBC Ottawa's debate | CBC News

 Chiarelli, Kadri, McKenney and Sutcliffe appeared on a CBC Ottawa News at 6 panel

-Four candidates vying to become Ottawa's next mayor exchanged heated back-and-forths during a special edition of CBC Ottawa News at 6 Tuesday night.
+Four candidates vying to become Ottawa's next mayor exchanged heated back-and-forths during a special edition of CBC Ottawa News at 6 Tuesday.

 Bob Chiarelli, Nour Kadri, Catherine McKenney and Mark Sutcliffe appeared on a panel moderated by the CBC's Omar Dabaghi-Pacheco.